Skip to main content

 Latest Travel Alert

-If not already done, please ensure to register your presence in Burkina Faso with the Irish Embassy in Abuja, Nigeria here.
+Irish citizens in Burkina Faso who have not already done so should register their details with the Irish Embassy in Abuja, Nigeria here.

 General Travel Advice